 The great inhibitor.
 I’m so done with being afraid of the “what-ifs”.
 But even though I’m tired of the fear, it still likes to rear it’s ugly head from time to time and try to impose it’s rule.
 Ugh.

-The fear of rejection
+- The fear of rejection

-The fear of ridicule
+- The fear of not mattering

-The fear of not mattering
+- The fear of the unknown

-The fear of …
+- The fear of death

-Why is it something intangible can have such a hold, such control over our lives?
+Why is it something intangible can have such hold, such control over our lives?
 What is it about fear that either paralyzes us to inaction or drives us to irrational behavior?